danny-waite/bounty-dapp/README.md

 1. `git clone https://github.com/danny-waite/bounty-dapp.git`
 2. `yarn install` or `npm install`
 3. ensure you have truffle installed globally with `npm install -g truffle`
-4. run `truffle migrate --network ganache` or `truffle develop` depending on which network you choose.
+4. run `truffle develop`
-5. in a new terminal run `npm run bridge-ganache` or `npm run bridge-truffle`, this allows us to test the oracle contract locally.
+5. in a new terminal run `npm run bridge-truffle`, this allows us to test the oracle contract locally.
 You will likely need to replace Line 30 of `ExchangeRateOracle.sol` with the line given when the bridge has initialised.
 6. `npm start` this will start the react development web server and should open your browser to http://localhost:3000 you can also use the app at http://128.1.78.11/

 ## Testing